Concordium/concordium-base/rust-bins/docs/user-cli.md

  ```
  where the `--name` option is optional, and if given, will name the account according to the given value, "my-account" in the example above.

 If the `account-keys.json` file is encrypted then it must first be decrypted.
+This can be done with the `utils` tool which is documented in the [developer documentation](https://developer.concordium.software/en/mainnet/net/references/developer-tools.html)

 The initial account keys **cannot** be directly imported into concordium-client.